-The word selvedge comes from “self-edge”; the edge of the denim has a clean finish, it will not unravel, the edge of the fabric is used as the garment’s outseam.
+The word selvedge comes from “self-edge.”
+The edge of the denim has a clean finish, since it will not unravel, the edge of the fabric is used as the garment’s outseam.
 Therefore, looking at the inside of the outseam, is an easy way to identify a pair of jeans made from selvedge denim.

-Notice in the photograph above, the white edge with blue thread, this is the “self-edge” of the denim.
-A non-selvage jean will have a merrow stitch on these edges to keep the denim from unraveling.
-There is no quality difference between a self-edge or cover stitched edge – only a visual difference.
+As the above photograph reveals, the selvedge denim has the white edge with blue thread.
+This is the “self-edge” of the denim.
+A non-selvedge jean will need a merrow stitch (or cleaning stitch) on this edge to keep the denim from unraveling.